fioletoven/dc09/README.md

 - Configure message content, account number, and ID token.
 - Support for message repetition and sequence number customization.
 - Optional encryption with a user-provided key (16, 24, or 32 bytes).
+- Initial support for scenario files, currently limited to custom dialler names and keys.

 ### Usage